alphagov/pay-adminusers/README.md

 | `RUN_MIGRATION`                                                               | Set to `true` to run a database migration.
 Defaults to `false`. |
 | `SELFSERVICE_URL`                                                             | The URL to the admin portal.
 Defaults to `https://selfservice.pymnt.localdomain`. |
 | `SUPPORT_URL`                                                                 | The URL users can visit to get support.
 Defaults to `https://frontend.pymnt.localdomain/contact/`. |

-## API Specification

- The [API Specification](/openapi/adminusers_spec.yaml) provides more detail on the paths and operations including examples.

 -----------------------------------------------------------------------------------------------------------